-In Week 12 against Kansas City, Murray burst onto the scene on national television, producing 112 rushing yards on just four carries (28.0 avg.) and two touchdowns before leaving the game due to injury.
+In Week 12 of last season against Kansas City, Murray burst onto the scene on national television, producing 112 rushing yards on just four carries (28.0 avg.) and two touchdowns before leaving the game due to injury.
 Here are a few notes from Murray's breakthrough performance: